-- The Fund's investment objective is to provide capital growth over the long term primarily through investments which meet sustainable investment criteria. - The strategy is a multi-asset sustainable fund typically having balanced exposure to gains in equity markets, with such exposure ranging between 40% and 85% of NAV and the remainder invested in fixed income and other asset classes. - The Fund invests in Underlying Funds which invest in strategies which are intended to generate returns using global equity securities (e.g. common stock and preferred stock) and debt securities (e.g. government and corporate bonds of fixed and floating rate), currencies, property and infrastructure (each through REITS and closed-ended funds) and UCITS eligible exposures to commodities.
+- The Fund's investment objective is to provide capital growth over the long term primarily through investments which meet sustainable investment criteria. - The strategy is a multi-asset sustainable fund with primary exposure to gains in equity markets. - The Fund invests in Underlying Funds which invest in strategies which are intended to generate returns using global equity securities (e.g. common stock and preferred stock) and debt securities (e.g. government and corporate bonds of fixed and floating rate), currencies, property and infrastructure (each through REITS and closed-ended funds) and UCITS eligible exposures to commodities.
 The Fund may also gain direct exposure to fixed income instruments, equities, money market instruments, certificates and closed-ended funds which are listed or traded on Recognised Markets worldwide. - The Investment Manager will typically select Underlying Funds with passive investment strategies, including certain exchange traded funds or index tracker funds in circumstances where the relevant Underlying Fund tracks a market which is considered by the Investment Manager to be efficient (for example, the market for large cap US equities).
 This is on the basis that the Investment Manager believes that market efficiency will constrain the ability of individual Underlying Fund managers to produce returns in excess of a relevant benchmark tracking that market.
-In such circumstances, the Investment Manager believes that Underlying Funds that track or replicate an approved index in respect of such markets will provide low cost exposure to general movements of securities within such markets.
+In such circumstances, the Investment Manager believes that Underlying

+Funds that track or replicate an approved index in respect of such markets will provide low cost exposure to general movements of securities within such markets.